Membership is not necessary to participate in the life of the congregation, including worship, communion, children’s ministry, and other activities.

-According to Zion’s constitution, voting members are confirmed members who have both communed at Zion, and made a contribution of record in the current or preceding calendar year.
+According to Zion’s constitution, voting members are confirmed members who have both communed at Zion and made a financial contribution of record at Zion in the current or preceding calendar year.
 If you are unsure of your voting member status, please contact Angela in the church office.

 Zion’s Bylaws (BL5.01.) describes circumstances where an inactive member may be removed from the church membership rolls.